-Restrooms: Unsure if there are any inside the Gardens buildings, as they were closed when we were there.
+Unsure if there are any inside the Gardens buildings, as they are usually closed when we are there.
 Ryders Lane has lots of stores, gas stations etc.

 0.0 – Start following Pond Trail (unblazed), with a view of the water.